 Being strapped for cash happens.
 We get that.
 But should that mean you can’t have the finer things in life?
 Hell no!
 The word ‘strapped’ isn’t always synonymous with ‘stripped’.
 Take the BMW 1 Series for example; it has the same basic underpinnings as the 3 Series.
 The 1 is a spectacular thrill ride.
 Introducing the Strapped Series.
-Strapped is the same rugged reclaimed and military contractor sourced M35 military 24 oz vinyl/canvas truck tarp material and construction as our First Class, Recon, and Dope series.
+Strapped is the same rugged military contractor sourced M35 military 24 oz vinyl/canvas truck tarp material and construction as our First Class, Recon, and Dope series.
 In fact, the Strapped was designed to keep cost down by colliding the best of the First Class and Recon features, and simply subtracting the AustriAlpin Cobra quick release buckles.
 Are those buckles amazing?
 Of course they are, we love them.
 Inside you'll be greeted by a 15" dedicated computer section with a couple of ample sized pockets for added gear and gadgets.
 You’ll notice an extremely comfortable handle on Strapped that extends the length of the bag for added support.
 In fact, it extends down both sides as well giving added strength, structure and character to the bag.
 And under the flap Strapped has a great piece of well thought out strapping for added organization.
 The 2” plastic quick release buckles are the same buckles other great bag brands use, as they’re easy to operate and sturdy.
 Course if you wanna add Cobra buckles, we ain’t gonna stop ya!
 Strap one on for size and welcome to Defy.

 PROUDLY HAND-CRAFTED IN THE UNITED STATES.